SFU scientists awarded $3M for Alzheimer’s research

 The British Columbia Alzheimer's Research Award Program has awarded two research teams led by Simon Fraser University scientists $1.5 million each to help find solutions to Alzheimer’s disease and related dementias, which affect as many as 70,000 people in the province.

-The money is from a $7.5-million fund created last year by a new partnership that includes Brain Canada, the Michael Smith Foundation for Health Research, Genome British Columbia and the Pacific Alzheimer Research Foundation.
+The money is from a $7.5-million fund created last year by a new partnership including Brain Canada, the Michael Smith Foundation for Health Research, Genome British Columbia and the Pacific Alzheimer Research Foundation.

 The second team, led by SFU biomedical engineer and engineering professor Faisal Beg, will develop a new retina-imaging device that uses laser light to detect the earliest signs of amyloid in the retina, which may be indicative of Alzheimer’s.
 It could lead to an inexpensive, non-invasive and widely deployable retina exam for screening individuals on a regular basis.